-introduction, and objective of the study and to inform the reader about the focus of the study and the methodology used to conduct the research.
-Next is literature review which centers on understanding democracy and majority rule - a conceptualization of democracy and majority rule in the South African context; an expose on the Nkandla security upgrade, which presents a focused discussion and analysis of the investigation of President Zuma's home security upgrade.
-The other sections include cabinet and the public protector's investigation and report, which looks at the President and his cabinet's attempt to undermine the report; parliament and the public protector's investigation and report details Parliament's attempt to undermine the report and the Public Protector's independence of office; the constitutional court judgment provides a thorough interpretation of the implication of the apex court's (Constitutional Court) ruling on the Nkandla security upgrade and its effect on the South African democracy and finally we draw conclusions based on the analysis of the entire discussion.
+The paper consists of nine sections: the introduction, objective of the study and methodology to inform the reader of the issue under investigation and the methodology used to conduct the research.
+Next is a section on literature review which centers on understanding democracy and majority rule, which conceptualizes democracy and majority rule in the South African context, thereafter the long investigation of the Nkandla security upgrade, which presents a focused discussion and analysis of the investigation of President Zuma's home security upgrade.
+The other sections include Cabinet and the Public Protector's Investigation and Report, which looks at the President and his cabinet's attempt to undermine the report; Parliament and the Public Protector's Investigation and Report discussion on Parliament's attempt to undermine the report and the Public Protector's independence of office; the constitutional court judgment provides thorough interpretation of the implication of the Apex Court's (Constitutional Court) ruling on the Nkandla security upgrade and its effect on the South African democracy and finally we draw conclusions based on the analysis of the entire discussion.